The word ‘crisis’ is commonplace in the world’s media.

 Genuine crises need an effective crisis handling plan and crisis management training.

-Here’s our quick-start guide how to handle a crisis if you’re the subject of the next unwanted crisis headline.
+Here’s our quick-start guide on crisis handling if you’re the subject of the next unwanted headline.

 Who’s leading the investigation?